AJofEarth321/ThoughtWave-WIP/README.md

 ThoughtWave is a non-profit exploratory program that enables youth to develop their own personal meditative process.

+This is a responsive front end ReactJS application.

 # Getting Started with Create React App